 About Rituals for the Living…

 Ritual is as old as human life on earth.
-Our earliest ancestors conducted rites and ceremonies, making art in dark caves, constructing stone passages, circles and other structures to memorialize those no longer physically with us.
-Because we exist at many energetic levels, including the spiritual, psychological, astral, ethereal and others, not everything dies when our physical body does.
+Our earliest ancestors conducted rites and ceremonies, making art in dark caves, constructing stone passages, circles and structures to memorialize those no longer physically with us.
+Because we exist at many energetic levels, including the spiritual, psychological, astral, ethereal, and others, not everything dies when our physical body does.
 This is where ritual and memorializing help us to deal with the pain of physical loss, by honoring and connecting with this deep and older part of our psyche.
-It allows us to reconnect with our deepest feelings, and its metaphors create a language that transcends words.

 The Founder, Dr. Patricia Danaher